 |Coordinator||Tom Graham and Lou Hauf, Lead Tech|

 |Drop Off||Please call first: 410-997-3395.
 We only accept computer donations of Dual Core computers and more recent|

 Please read Donate Computers for a list of the gear that we can use.

 For drop-offs or to arrange pickups, please e-mail or call Tom Graham.
-We can sometimes make pick-ups in the Washington area of 10 computers or more.
+We can sometimes make pick-ups in the Washington area of 10 working computers or more.
 We ask for, but do not require, a donation of $10 per computer to help cover our storage and transportation costs.

 A few years ago, WCE’s local chapter was recognized as one of the best small charities in the Washington area by the Catalogue for Philanthropy.
 This “Good Housekeeping Seal of Approval” is a signal to prospective donors that WCE pursues its mission in a transparent and efficient manner.
 We were pleased to receive this designation, and we believe it’s a vote of confidence that can make our fundraising efforts more successful as we continue to seek assistance.

 - Tom Graham, Chairman, WCE Board of Directors